Controlling access to USB devices

 4. If you are in read-only mode, click on Edit in the upper banner.

-5. Click on Add a rule (USB device).
-A new row appears.
+5. Click on Add > Rule (USB device).
+A new line is displayed.

 6. In the left side of the rule, click on to indicate one or several device identifiers to which the rule applies.
 Depending on whether you want to filter a specific device or a device category, fill in some or all of these properties: